Ons Jabeur vs. Diane Parry: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Ons Jabeur vs. Diane Parry Trends and Insights

-- Jabeur has played 42 matches over the past year across all court types, and 21.7 games per match.
+- Jabeur has played 42 matches over the past year across all court surfaces, and 21.7 games per match.

 - On hard courts, Jabeur has played 18 matches over the past 12 months, totaling 23.8 games per match while winning 50.6% of games.

-- Parry is averaging 20.9 games per match through her 31 matches played in the past year across all court surfaces, winning 45.8% of those games.
+- Parry has averaged 20.9 games per match through her 31 matches played in the past 12 months across all court types, while winning 45.8% of the games.

 - On hard courts, Parry has played 19 matches and averaged 18.6 games per match and 9.1 games per set.

-- Jabeur and Parry have matched up once dating back to 2015, in the Wimbledon Round of 32.
-Jabeur was victorious in that match 6-2, 6-3.
+- In the only match between Jabeur and Parry dating back to 2015, in the Wimbledon Round of 32, Jabeur won 6-2, 6-3.

-- In two head-to-head sets between Jabeur and Parry, Jabeur has yet to lose any of them.
+- Jabeur and Parry have played two sets, and Jabeur has had the upper hand, winning all of them.

-- Jabeur has the upper hand in 17 total games against Parry, winning 12 of them.
+- Jabeur and Parry have matched up in 17 total games, with Jabeur taking 12 and Parry securing five.

-- Jabeur and Parry have squared off one time, averaging 17 games and two sets per match.
+- In one head-to-head match, Jabeur and Parry are averaging 17.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.